 If you made modifications on your car, it does not always mean that you cannot get lemon law coverage.
 But you should definitely talk to an experienced lemon law lawyer about this.

 The majority of lemon law attorneys, including Neale & Fhima, work on a contingency fee basis.
-That means you do not need to pay for attorney fees up front.
 The attorney will review your case and decide whether there is a strong chance you will win.
 If so, the attorney will take your case, and if you win, the manufacturer pays your legal fees.
 You do not owe anything if you lose the lemon law case.

 The statute of limitations to file a lemon law claim in California is four years from the date you knew the car was a lemon.
 This is a long time, and the standard of applying it legally must be reasonable.
 A good attorney can make a strong argument in your favor about when the statute of limitations began to run, regardless of how many years you have owned the car or miles it has.